garrett/cockpit-mockweb/README.md

 # cockpit-mockweb
-Cockpit mockups, in web form, powered by Jekyll (Expermiental)
+Cockpit mockups, in web form, powered by Jekyll (Experimental)